postcss/postcss-bem-linter/README.md

 **Default mode**:

-* Only allow selectors sequences that match the defined convention.
+* Only allow selector sequences that match the defined convention.
 * Only allow custom-property names that *begin* with the defined `ComponentName`.
 * The `:root` selector can only contain custom-properties.
 * The `:root` cannot be combined with other selectors.